 Artefact’s team of designers, researchers and strategists looked at social media through a systems thinking lens.
 We mapped the universe of stakeholders involved in social media and studied how issues manifest for users, organizations, companies and even our institutions like journalism and democracy.
 Then, we traced connections, causes, and intertwined topics and studied them from the source so that the most impactful solutions could emerge.
-After months of research and analysis – and a healthy dose of tech industry soul-searching – we are excited to share a systems map and accompanying report that we hope will inspire new rigor and inquiry around this critical design challenge.
+After months of research and analysis – and a healthy dose of tech industry soul-searching – we are excited to share a systems map and accompanying guide that we hope will inspire new rigor and inquiry around this critical design challenge.

 We must treat social media not as a broken product, but as a broken system.

 Social status (quo)

 Systems are made up of several causal loops: a sequence of events that feeds back into itself.
 Each event in a causal loop causes an increase or a decrease of another event.
 Unsustainable causal loops typically reflect a scenario where the chain of events only increase or decrease – leading to unintended or negative outcomes.

 Causal loops in action